AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/administering/generic.md

 1. Drag and drop an image in the component from the [assets browser](/help/sites-authoring/author-environment-tools.md#assets-browser).
 1. You can either:

-    * click the component and then click Edit icon
+    * click the component and then click the Edit icon
     * make a slow double-click

 1. Click the fullscreen icon.